 All that said, those many “benefits” depend largely on the proper use of the game and its content.
 Excessive use and inappropriate content of video games can have literally opposite effects.
 This is where parental guidance needs to play its part.

-If you’re anything like me, these online games for teenage girls can come pretty handy, real soon.
+So if we’re on the same page here, these online games for teenage girls can come pretty handy, real soon.

 1. Runescape Virtual Games